3-Ingredient Protein Chia Pudding

 Tips for success

-- Sometimes the protein powder can clump up.
-To avoid this, check on your chia pudding after 1-2 hours and break up any clumps of protein powder with a spoon.
+- Prevent clumps.
+Sometimes the protein powder can clump up.
+To avoid this, check on your chia pudding after 30-minutes in the fridge and break up any clumps with a spoon.

-- If your pudding isn’t thickening up, it likely just needs more time.
+- It takes time to thicken.
+If your pudding isn’t thickening, it likely needs more time.
 For best results, prepare the chia pudding the night before serving.

 Frequently asked questions

 When stored in an airtight container, this chia pudding lasts in the fridge for 3-5 days.
-But please note: it will get thicker the longer it rests in the fridge!
+But please note: it will get thicker the longer it rests!
+To loosen it back up, stir in a few extra tablespoons of milk.

 It depends on your preference and protein powder!
 My protein powder already tastes sweet, so I don’t typically add any sweeteners.
-If you think your chia pudding needs a extra sweetness, feel free to add 1-2 tsp of honey, maple syrup or a sweetener of your choice.
+If you think your chia pudding needs extra sweetness, feel free to add 1-2 teaspoons of honey, maple syrup, or a sweetener of your choice.

 Yes, you can!
 Just make sure to add extra flavour with toppings, sweeteners or spices.

-I recommend checking your chia pudding after 1-2 hours in the fridge and breaking up any clumps of protein powder with a spoon.
-Once this is done, return chia pudding to the fridge to continue thickening.
+I recommend checking your chia pudding after 30-minutes in the fridge and breaking up any clumps of protein powder with a spoon.
+Then, return it to the fridge to keep thickening.

-Give your mixture a good stir and set it back in the fridge for 2 or more hours.
-Usually, the chia seeds just need more time!
+Give your mixture a good stir and set it back in the fridge for a few more hours.
+Usually, the chia seeds just need more time.
 If your chia seeds are old, it’s possible they’ve lost their ability to form a gel and you might need to buy a fresh bag.

 Ingredients